Program FAQs

 - A good quality food will be essential in maintaining a healthy weight for the dog (we will provide recommendations).

-- Although your Hero Dog will be sent home with essential equipment such as a crate, collar and leash, vest and training equipment, toys, and so on, these supplies wear out with time and will need to be replaced.
+- Although your Hero Dog will be sent home with essential equipment such as a crate, collar, leash, vest, training equipment, toys, and so on, these supplies wear out with time and will need to be replaced.

 In all, you can expect to spend an average of $1,000 – $1,500 per year over a typical 10 to 12-year lifespan.
 This is a serious financial commitment which you should consider carefully before applying for a Hero Dog.